-• Compensation for an illness is paid in the form of a lump sum or a pension.
-The amount is calculated on the basis of the insured's age, gender, and degree of disability.
-There is no earnings test. • Compensation for an injury to an organ or body tissue is based on the insured's average earnings during the year preceding the date of the accident or the onset of the occupational disease and a coefficient, according to the schedule in law.
+- compensation for an illness is paid either as a lump sum or a pension.
+The amount is calculated based on the insured's age, gender, and degree of disability.
+There is no earnings test. - compensation for an injury to an organ or body tissue is based on the insured's average earnings during the year preceding the date of the accident or the onset of the occupational disease and a coefficient, according to the schedule in law.